orbitmines/archive/projects/Software.md

 In everything the pattern is always the following.
 As we call it in programming (languages).
 Some frontend, some mechanism/function is goes through, in programming languages called the compiler, and you're left with something at the end we call a backend.
 Just see the general pattern: Input, function, output.
 Frontend, compiler, Backend.

-Now as a good graph te
+Now as a good graph theorists you are, you know of course that we can compose these, create loops and the like.

 I mean of course to describe...
 Biology.
 No wait, I mean, Physics.
 No wait I mean science in general.
 No wait, I mean programming languages, I'm a programmer after all.